Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale

-First, we note that acronyms were present in the challenges extracted by both ChatGPT and GPT-4.
-This is, without doubt, due to the widespread use of acronyms in the source papers.
-While the meaning is often readily apparent for HCI researchers (e.g., AI, VR, XR, UX, XAI, ICT, GUI, LLM, MOOC, NLP), the acronyms were not self-explanatory in several cases, including ES (Environmental Sustainability), SHCI (Sustainable HCI), RAI (Responsible AI), DHH (d/Deaf and Hard-of—Hearing), AAC (Augmentative and Alternative Communication), and OCCs (Online Critique Communities).
-Within the specific HCI sub-communities, these acronyms may be very clear, but their meaning was not immediately apparent to us.
+First, acronyms were prevalent in the challenges extracted by both GPT-3.5 and GPT-4, which reflects their widespread use in the source papers.
+While some acronyms are broadly familiar to HCI researchers (e.g., AI, VR, UX, NLP), others are specific to sub-communities and may not be immediately interpretable: ES (Environmental Sustainability), SHCI (Sustainable HCI), RAI (Responsible AI), DHH (d/Deaf and Hard-of-Hearing), AAC (Augmentative and Alternative Communication), and OCCs (Online Critique Communities).

-Second, we note that a few of the challenges miss relevant context for allowing correct interpretation.
-These challenges appeared, on first sight, to be potential hallucinations.
-For instance, we flagged the GPT-4 statement ``Addressing scalability issues for large-scale text data'' as a potential halucination.
-However, this statement refers to the scalability issue mentioned in the limitations section of \cite{3544548.3580741}.
-The statement, therefore, is an open research challenge, even though it is difficult to interpret without context from the paper.
+Second, some challenges lacked sufficient context for accurate interpretation and at first appeared to be hallucinations.
+For example, the GPT-4 statement ``Addressing scalability issues for large-scale text data'' seemed fabricated but actually referred to a scalability issue discussed in the limitations section of \citet{3544548.3580741}.
+The statement is a valid research challenge, yet it is difficult to interpret without the original paper's context.

-Third, besides sometimes having a different emphasis than the human-extracted challenges (as mentioned in the previous section), we noticed that in a few papers, the selection of research challenges seemed to alternate between topic-specific and broad challenges.
-In \cite{3544548.3580907.pdf}, for instance, the research challenges selected by GPT-4 include ``Supporting journalists in exploring multiple angles for a given press release'' and ``Ensuring responsible journalism with LLM-generated angles,'' but also broader challenges, such as ``Addressing limitations of publicly available LLMs, such as outdated world knowledge and bias in training data'', and ``Mitigating bias in LLM-generated implications.''
-The latter is another example of a statement that we flagged as potential hallucination.
-The authors do, however, go into details about bias mitigation during prompt design when generating ``implications'' from text (even though the exact lexical phrase is not being used).
-In conclusion, we found no evidence of hallucinations in the 45 sampled sets of research challenges.
+Third, GPT-4's selection of research challenges sometimes alternated between topic-specific and broad statements, a pattern that differed from the human-extracted lists.
+In \citet{3544548.3580907.pdf}, for instance, GPT-4 identified topic-specific challenges such as ``Supporting journalists in exploring multiple angles for a given press release'' and ``Ensuring responsible journalism with LLM-generated angles,'' alongside broader ones such as ``Addressing limitations of publicly available LLMs, such as outdated world knowledge and bias in training data'' and ``Mitigating bias in LLM-generated implications.''
+The latter was flagged as a potential hallucination.
+However, \citet{3544548.3580907.pdf} discuss bias mitigation during prompt design when generating ``implications'' from text, even though the exact phrase does not appear in the paper.
+Across all 45 sampled papers, we found no confirmed evidence of hallucinations in the extracted challenge sets.